 Why an ‘accredited’ tank is not enough

-While it is great to hear that Expedia Group are re-examining their animal welfare policy, we urge them to go further and stop profiting from dolphins in captivity.
-Saying that they could choose to continue to work with zoo “accredited” captive dolphin venues is not enough.
+So while it is great to hear that Expedia Group are revisiting their policies around animal welfare, we urge them to go further and stop profiting from captive dolphins altogether, and play their part in helping us make this the last generation of dolphins in captivity.

 After all, an accredited tank is still a tank.

 We campaign to improve the lives of animals in the UK and around the world.
 Why not join us today?